saksiva/node-chat-app/README.md

 chat app build using express and socket.io tools used: jquery, moment, mustache
 # why
-Learn to use how build a real time app and use node as it is does not block input/output (I/O).
+Learn to how build a real time app and with a backend that does not block input/output (I/O).